telerik/blazor-docs/components/popup/animation.md

 Set the `AnimationDuration` parameter in milliseconds as `int` to control how long the animation will take until the component is fully displayed.

-See the [example](#example) below to customize the available parameters and see how they reflect the Popup component.
+See the [example](#example) below to customize the available parameters and see how they affect the Popup component.

 ## Example